Contents

 Must include:

+Why it matters: Justifies the number of sick leave days you’re claiming.
 Common mistake: No rest recommendation, just diagnosis.
-HR needs the doctor’s professional opinion on needed rest period.
+HR needs the doctor’s professional opinion on needed rest periods.

 8. Doctor’s Signature and Stamp